 This is one of many but our choice chicken tractor design; I made mine from electrical conduit so it's easy to move.
 The farmyard calls add a new peaceful dimension to life.

 Full-sun for planting your broccoli plants, please; this year, with crop rotation, it's in the sweet potato patch.
-Dig trenches if you have plenty of compost, and a strong back, or just a spadeful in each hole.
+Dig trenches if you have plenty of compost and a strong back; or just a spadeful in each hole.

-Last year in this patch I planted broad beans to put fertiliser back into the soil; it's the richest plant-protein too, with prevention of Parkinson's disease to boot.
+Last year in this patch I planted broad beans to put fertiliser back into the soil; it is the richest plant-protein too, with prevention of Parkinson's disease to boot.
 I lament with Jamie Oliver that farmers grow them for nitrogen but the British no longer enjoy them and they mostly get ploughed in.

 Preventing a beta carotene deficiency is vital for our health; there's plenty in your greens like broccoli too.